jbcannon/spanner/README.md

 # set the number of threads to use in lidR
 set_lidr_threads(8)

-# download and read an example laz
+# Load an example laz
-getExampleData("DensePatchA")
-LASfile = system.file("extdata", "DensePatchA.laz", package="spanner")
+LASfile = system.file("extdata", "MLSSparseCloud - xyzOnly.laz", package="spanner")
 las = readTLSLAS(LASfile, select = "xyzcr", "-filter_with_voxel 0.01")
 # Don't forget to make sure the las object has a projection
 # projection(las) = sp::CRS("+init=epsg:26912")